howardmann/Tutorials/node_authentication.md

 * Setup and integrate a Docker and MySQL database to store our user account details
 * Communicate with our SQL database using knex.js
 * Create a user signup, login and logout system with passport.js
-* Setup authorizations and session view pages
+* Setup authorizations and session view pages including using Redis for session data store
 * Setup conditional view logic based on session data
 * Setup 3rd party OAUTH login with Github as a strategy example